Yomguithereal/mnemonist/vp-tree.md

 ### #.nearestNeighbors

 Returns the k nearest neighbors of the given query.
+Note that the resulting array will be ordered with by ascending distance.

 ```js
 var words = [